apache/spark/docs/sql-ref-syntax-aux-cache-uncache-table.md

 ---

 ### Description
-Removes the specified table from the in-memory cache.
+Removes the specified table from the in-memory or on-disk cache.

 ### Syntax
 {% highlight sql %}